-Moreover, while during the last decade there is a noticeable rise in the number of researchers in Iran (university professors, and especially postgraduate students), which could have contributed to the growth in the scientific output, the number of researchers in Iran is not remarkably high when compared with the other counties.
+Moreover, while during the last decade the number of researchers in Iran (university professors, and especially postgraduate students) raised noticeably, which could have contributed to the growth in the scientific output, the number of researchers in the country is not comparatively high.
 According to the same UNESCO report, the number of Iran-based researchers per million inhabitants is 671.
-The corresponding number for Sweden is 6,877, for Denmark 7,311, for Switzerland 4,455, for Belgium 4,529, for Austria 4,937.
+The corresponding number is 6.877 for Sweden, 7.311 for Denmark, 4.455 for Switzerland, 4.529 for Belgium, and 4.937 for Austria.
 When the whole population of each country is considered, the number of Iran-based researchers is either lower or not meaningfully higher than these countries.
-Now let's make the same comparison between Iran and two of its regional rivals.
-The number of researchers per million inhabitants in Turkey is 1,163 and in Egypt is 667, meaning that the number of researchers based in each, when the whole population is taken into account, is higher than the number of Iran-based researchers.
-So, the rise in the number of researchers cannot solely account for Iran's improved global rank.
+Let's make the same comparison between Iran and two of its regional rivals.
+The number of researchers per million inhabitants in Turkey is 1.163 and in Egypt is 667.
+So, when the whole population is taken into account, each of these countries accommodates more researchers than Iran.
+Therefore, the rise in the number of researchers cannot solely account for Iran's improved global rank.